cme212/course/notes/lecture-15/memory.md

   return sum;
 }
 ```
-We run the code and compare the performace of the two functions:
+and compare the performance of the two functions.
+When we run the code,
+we get results that look like this:
 ```
 $ g++ -O2 -Wall -Wconversion -Wextra -o test cachetest.cpp
 $ ./test
 Row-wise matrix sum:    3.20027e+07
 Row-wise sum time:      0.388945
-Column-wise matrix sum: 3.20014e+07
+Column-wise matrix sum: 3.20027e+07
 Column-wise sum time:   1.92557
 ```